Introducing the Teaching and Learning Community of Practice (TLCoP)

 TLCoP is organized by Purdue's Innovative Learning Team, including Purdue Online, the Center for Instructional Excellence, the Purdue University Libraries and School of Information Studies, and the Envision Center.
 Staff members from each of these teams make up the planning committee and lend expertise in pedagogy, educational technologies, information and research support, as well as augmented and virtual reality in the classroom.
 These committee members are available to advise instructors on additional resources and relevant services related to TLCoP meetings.

 TLCoP will host three 60-minute meetings each semester during the academic year.
-The Fall 2021 schedule will feature the following topics:
+The Spring 2022 schedule will feature the following topics.
+Please note that all sessions will be held online using Zoom, so please register for each:

 Please consider joining the TLCoP this fall!
 As a community of practice, TLCoP is open to any instructors who wish to learn more about teaching and learning and to those who wish to share their experiences with others.
 Graduate students, faculty, instructional support staff, or anyone who is passionate about teaching is welcome to attend any and all meetings.
 We're thrilled to have you and to learn from one another!